 - Spice things up once in a while

-- Be considerate of your partner’s needs
+- Be considerate of their needs.

-At the end, she says it’s the little things that matter most.
+In the end, she says it’s the little things that matter most.

-If you want customers to love your brand make sure you give more than you take.
+If you want customers to love your brand, make sure you give more than you take.
 Follow through on the little things, keep your promises, learn to apologize when you make a mistake or disappoint and spend time learning about what is important to them.
 But most importantly, your brand must be authentic and real to be loved.